joshgerdes/jekyll-uno/_posts/2022-01-03-azure-active-directory-application-proxy-implementation.md

 13. Here you can see and edit the information you created earlier when you created the application, **copy** the **External URL**
 14. **Open** Microsoft **Edge** (_or another browser of your choice)_
 15. **Paste** in the External **URL**
-16. **Log in** with the Azure Active Directory **account** that was **assigned** to the Enterprise **application.**
+16. **Log in** with the Microsoft Entra ID **account** that was **assigned** to the Enterprise **application.**
-17. You should now have access to your on-premises web application from anywhere in the world, and because you are using Azure Active Directory, your conditional access policies and restrictions will be in effect:
+17. You should now have access to your on-premises web application from anywhere in the world, and because you are using Microsoft Entra ID, your conditional access policies and restrictions will be in effect:
 18. ![Synology Login](/uploads/microsoftazureapplicationproxyloginscreen.png "Synology Login")

 _Note: Because the Synology web interface was running on port: 5000, I had to go back and add the port to the internal URL, as the Application Proxy was attempting to route to the incorrect port._